 How do you drive focus in the present moment?
 One of the big ways to do it is you release dopamine.
 Five different flow triggers are all dopamine triggers.
 So risk produces dopamine…whenever we take a risk, we get dopamine.
 Dopamine is how the brain fires up to take that risk.
 Whenever we encounter novelty, we get dopamine.
 Complexity produces dopamine.
 Unpredictability produces dopamine.
 And so does pattern recognition, which is the linking of ideas together.Steven Kotler, a specialist in flow study, authoring “Decoding the Science of Ultimate Human Performance.”

 What matters is to start and beat the resistance.

 Also, Mel Robbin points out that if you give yourself 5 seconds to get up and start working on a task before your mind convinces you to do otherwise, you already win the procrastination battle.
 The “5 second-rule” creates a process to combat the subconscious mind, forcing us to act on our ideas.

 6. Lower your standard to avoid paralysis stemming from perfection.

-How about we decrease our expectations of perfection and begin doing the work?
-We remind ourselves we can always improve ourselves and our work.
+We must decrease our expectations of perfection and begin doing the work.
+We must remind ourselves we can always improve ourselves and our work.
 We need to set our actions in motion.